broadinstitute/cromwell/docs/Configuring.md

 Cromwell also accepts [Workflow Options](wf_options/Overview#call-caching-options) to override the cache read/write behavior.

-#### Call cache strategy options

-* hash based options.
-These read the entire file.
-These strategies work with containers.
-    * `xxh64`.
-This uses the 64-bit implementation of the [xxHash](https://www.xxhash.com)
-             algorithm.
-This algorithm is optimized for file integrity hashing and provides a more than 10x speed improvement over md5.
-    * `md5`.
-The well-known md5sum algorithm
-* Path based options.
-These are based on filepath.
-Extremely lightweight, but only work with the `soft-link` file caching strategy and can therefore never work with containers.
-    * `path` creates a md5 hash of the path.
-    * `path+modtime` creates a md5 hash of the path and its modification time.
-* Fingerprinting.
-This strategy works with containers.
-    * `fingerprint` tries to create a fingerprint for each file by taking its last modified time (milliseconds since epoch in hexadecimal) + size (bytes in hexadecimal) + the xxh64 sum of the first 10 MB of the file.
-It is much more lightweight than the hash based options while still unique enough that collisions are infeasible.
-This strategy works well for workflows that generate multi-gigabyte files and where hashing these files on the cromwell instance provides CPU or I/O problems.

 ### Local filesystem options

 When running a job on the Config (Shared Filesystem) backend, Cromwell provides some additional options in the backend's